 - If you have billions of files, you can expect to see large capacity usage for metadata.

-- File and Directory Count shows the total file and directory count across the cluster over time at a granular level of 15 minutes.
+- File and Directory Counts shows the total file and directory count across the cluster over time at a granular level of 15 minutes.

 - Read and Write Throughput shows average read and write throughput for data at 15 minute granularity.
 Keep in mind that this visualization includes data written and read from the cluster, and does not include network throughput between nodes or other non-data operations.